Safeguarding Tomorrow through Ongoing Risk Mitigation Revolving Loan Fund Program Overview

 Entity-Led Approach

-• Projects or activities that mitigate the impacts of natural hazards
+• Projects or activities that mitigate the impacts of natural hazards.

-• Mitigation planning
+• Mitigation planning.

-• Building code adoption and enforcement
+• Building code adoption and enforcement.

-• Zoning and land use planning changes
+• Zoning and land use planning changes.

-• Technical assistance to recipients of financial assistance from the entity loan fund
+• Technical assistance to loan recipients.

-• Entity loan fund administration costs
+• Entity loan fund administration costs.

-• The non-federal cost share requirement for other FEMA Hazard Mitigation Assistance grants
+• The non-federal cost share requirement for other FEMA Hazard Mitigation Assistance grants.

 Program Implementation

-Grant Application Process
+Capitalization Grant Application Process

-To apply for grant funding, eligible entities must adhere to the application and funding deadlines as provided in the Notice of Funding Opportunity.
-All applications and supporting materials must be submitted using FEMA’s Non-Disaster (ND) Grants management system.
-Prior to applying, an eligible entity must fulfill several federal statutory requirements, including:
+To apply for funding, eligible entities must follow the application and funding deadlines in each published Notice of Funding Opportunity .
+All applications and supporting materials must be submitted using the online system stated in the funding opportunity.
+FEMA will provide technical assistance to support eligible entities throughout the grant application process.

-The grant application process is summarized below.
+The capitalization grant application process is summarized below.

 Graphic